anchen31/SSIMSQL/README.md

 from interactive brokers and finviz such as price, options data, and insider trading.
 All of this data will be quantified numerically into one minute seqences.
-All of this will be strung together with multiprocessing as it is needed to incorperate mmultiple data streams from different sources.
+All of this will be strung together with multiprocessing as it is needed to incorperate multiple data streams from different sources.

 - SuperSent.py
   - strings all of the files together with multiprocessing